critical thinking

 Those who are ‘for’ the statement go to one side of the room, and those against go to the other.
 Then, inform students that they will have 10 minutes to prepare arguments supporting the opposing view to the one they have expressed.

-Critical Thinking Skills Activity 3.
-The Five Whys
+Activity 3.
+The Five Whys Lesson

 First, think of a simple problem to investigate as a group.
 The Five Whys will help you drill down to the root cause of the problem and suggest a solution by working back to the cause through a series of effects.